nahon1/E07b-Procedural-Generation/README.md

 # E07b-Procedural-Generation
-Cmopletes the creation of the self-random-generating maze.
+Completes the creation of the self-random-generating maze.